TANRIninResulu/Revelations_of_Most_Supreme_Lord_RAHMAN/README.md

 53:16 The whole place was overwhelmed.

-53:17 The eyes did not waver, nor go blind.
+53:17 The sight did not slide, and did not exceed the limit.

 53:18 He saw great signs of his OWNER.